Drug testing proposal splits group helping Liberals on workplace policies

 The committee, comprising federally regulated employers, labour groups and federal officials, finds itself split over the issue of drug testing for jobs where impairment could pose a threat to public safety.

-A number of committee members say that means the Liberal government likely won't have time to address a number of requests from employers, who want rules put in place that would to allow for such tests.
+A number of committee members say that means the Liberal government likely won't have time to address a number of requests from employers, who want rules put in place for "safety-sensitive" jobs, such as transit drivers, that would allow employers to legally conduct random drug tests.

 The decision to introduce legislation to legalize cannabis, which the government hopes to have in place in July, has placed pressure on the government to establish national rules for workplace drug testing.

+How the Liberals are navigating the two sides in the debate is laid out in more than 150 pages of documents obtained by The Canadian Press under the access to information law that outline how the issue is complicated by existing human rights decisions, the requirement to accommodate workers whose addictions constitute a disability, workers' privacy rights and actually proving impairment, particularly from cannabis.

+The government is working through the multiple issues before making a final decision and has encouraged employers and labour groups to not walk away from the committee's work, said Stephen Laskowski, president of the Canadian Trucking Alliance.

-Committee members say the government hasn't agreed to let employers randomly test workers, but nor has it rejected the idea outright.
+He and other committee members said the Liberals haven't agreed to let employers randomly test workers, but the government has not rejected the idea.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.